Home Karate Vertical Punch in Karate

 In certain Karate styles, the vertical punch or Tate Zuki is a trademark of the style.
 In just about any martial art, when punching, contact should be made only by the top two knuckles of the hand.
 The reason for this is they have much more structural support when it comes to making an impact.
 If you punch something hard with the bottom two, you will likely end up with a boxer’s fracture.

-Punching with your fist vertical makes it easier to keep your elbow down, thus avoiding telegraphing the punch.
+Punching with your fist vertically makes it easier to keep your elbow down, thus avoiding telegraphing the punch.
 One of the most common mistakes seen in many martial art students is when they raise the elbow when punching, this allows the opponent to telegraph the move and easily counterattack.

 In the following video, you can see the development of this vertical punch in a traditional kneel stance.
 It is important to keep your back straight when punching because it maintains your balance and allows you to move freely in any direction if needed.